Noy/NetEngine/README.md

 This project is open source for a few reasons:

 Training Purposes:
-- I would like other, newer developers to learn and possibly see how Bukkit can be used to created a back end engine like this for customers, or even their own server.
+- I would like other, newer developers to learn and possibly see how Bukkit can be used to create a back end engine like this for customers, or even their own server.

 Employers:
-- I would also like for other employers to see the work which I have created, this is my biggest project to date totalling to over 11,000 lines of code!
+- I would also like for other employers to see the work which I have created, this is my biggest project to date.

 The Community:
 - If you have a passion for Minecraft and servers, feel free to use this on your server.
-If you have any problems, also feel free to drop me and email and I'll add you on Skype to help resolve aqny issues.
+If you have any problems, also feel free to drop me and email and I'll add you on Skype to help resolve any issues.

 Thanks and Enjoy!